Koficodeit/HTML-CSS-Project/Mini - Task/Buttons/Basic Button Styling/READM.md

 ## **Next Task**

  `Button with Icon`
-*   Add an icon inside the button using Font.

-*   Awesome or other libraries.
+*   Add an icon inside the button using Font Awesome or other libraries.
 Position the icon (left, right, top, or center) with proper spacing.